Quick Takeaways

-The term "AI agent memory" barely existed as a distinct engineering discipline three years ago.
-Developers shoved conversation history into context windows, called it memory, and moved on.
-As a result, stateless agents, repeated instructions, and zero personalization across sessions were accepted as the cost of working with LLMs.
+Three years ago, "AI agent memory" meant shoving conversation history into a context window and hoping the model kept track.
+Stateless agents, repeated instructions, and zero personalization across sessions were accepted as the cost of building with LLMs.

-That framing has been retired.
-In 2026, memory is a first-class architectural component with its own benchmark suite, its own research literature, a measurable performance gap between approaches, and a rapidly expanding ecosystem of tools built specifically around it.
+That framing is gone.
+In 2026, memory is a first-class architectural component: its own benchmark suite, its own research literature, a measurable performance gap between approaches, and a growing ecosystem built specifically around it.

 This report covers where things actually stand: what the benchmarks measure, how approaches compare, what the integration landscape looks like, where the technical work has been concentrated over the past 18 months, and what problems remain genuinely open.